vsb-js/template-lab-03/README.md

 ## Example

-Example is in `test-dep.js` and whole function is in `utils/axiosUtils.js`.
 You can try run `node test-dep.js` if you installed axios correctly or not.
 Also if you run `npm test`, it should validate, if you installed all dependencies.
 Try it!